TomMaullin/BLMM/README.md

    - `fileio.py`: Miscellenous functions for handling files.
    - `est2d.py`: Parameter estimation methods for inference on one voxel.
    - `est3d.py`: Parameter estimation methods for inference on multiple voxels.
- - `src`: The 5 main stages of the blmm pipeline:
+ - `src`: The main stages of the blmm pipeline:
    - `blmm_setup`: Formats inputs and works out the number of batches needed.
    - `blmm_batch`: Calculates the product matrices for individual batches of images.
    - `blmm_concat`: Sums the product matrices across batches, to obtain the product matrices for the overall model.
-Seperate voxels into "Inner" and "Ring".
+   - `blmm_results`: Seperate voxels into "Inner" and "Ring" and then calls to `blmm_estimate` and `blmm_inference`.
    - `blmm_estimate`: Estimates the parameters beta, sigma^2 and D.
    - `blmm_inference`: Performs statistical inference on parameters and outputs results.
+   - `blmm_cleanup`: Removes any leftover files from the analysis.
  - `test`: Test functions:
    - `Functional`: (WIP) Adapted from sister project `BLM`.
 Dummy analyses to check the changes to the code haven't affected the output.
    - `Unit`: Unit tests for individual parts of the code: